jswidler/lockgit/README.md

 └── nginx.conf
 ```

 Some of the files are too sensitive to check into git without encryption.
-Let's encrypt them with Lockgit
+Let's encrypt them with Lockgit.

 ##### Initialize a vault